 11. Developers are not allowed to advertise, sell, offer the market, or book any plot or apartment without registering to the authority.

-All commercial and residential real estate projects will have to register except in project where:
+All commercial and residential real estate projects will have to register except in projects where:

 1. The promoter has received a completion certificate of the project prior to commencement of the Act.